This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-- Freeze Overripe Bananas: Keep a stash of ripe bananas in the freezer.
-If you have some on the counter that are turning brown, freeze them unpeeled.
-The skins will darken, but the banana inside stays perfect for baking.
+- Freeze Extra Bananas: If your bananas are getting too ripe, freeze them unpeeled.
+The skins will darken, but the fruit inside stays perfect for baking.
+Thaw before mashing.

 Frequently Asked Questions